“Good morning, all! Let’s pull out our text and hop right into our discussion!”

 “Warren Buffett donated over $40 billion to various charities.
 Jeff Bezos donated $10 billion to combat climate change.
 Alice Walton and the Walton Family Foundation invested $325 million into education reform.”

 A few laughs disguised by coughs echo in the lecture hall.
-Professor Pike just looks on, contemplative, and Bellamy continues to stare at the girl, somehow seeing the conviction spark in her eyes.
+Professor Pike just looks on, contemplative, and Bellamy continues to stare at her, somehow seeing the conviction spark in her eyes.

 “Holy shit,” he hears Miller whisper next to him.
 “This chick is insane.”